 I worked until the words that belie my true Dominican roots are ‘decision’ or ‘position’, words that after 33 years I can’t pronounce without reciting them in my head first.

 I’m not proud of those years.
 I am not proud of poking fun at my mom’s super thick Dominican accent as she attempted to speak English.
-I hurt her.
-I took her back to those years with the Pan Am bag kicked down the hall.
-I was an asshole.
-I am not proud of rejecting who I was because the world around me forced me to change.
+Being an asshole, I hurt her by taking her back to those years with the Pan Am bag kicked down the hall.
+My environment me forced me to change and I am not proud of rejecting my true self.

 And now?
 Well…